Space Shuttle recovery convoy

-The Space Shuttle recovery convoy was a fleet of ground vehicles, many of which were specially designed for their purpose, staged at the landing site of a Space Shuttle orbiter which assist the crew in egress and safe the vehicle and its payload after landing.
+The Space Shuttle recovery convoy was a fleet of ground vehicles, many of which were specially designed for their purpose, staged at the landing site of a Space Shuttle orbiter which assisted the crew and its payload after landing.
 Some vehicles and equipment which were very specific to the shuttle program were retired and either sold at auction or transferred to museums for public display.
 The majority of convoy vehicles were stored in buildings near the Shuttle Landing Facility.